protontypes/open-sustainable-technology/README.md

 - [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
 - [FlexMeasures](https://github.com/SeitaBV/flexmeasures) - A platform for building energy flexibility services with forecasting and scheduling, written in Python & offering a USEF-conform API.
 - [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.
+- [SimBench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation.
+- [Egret](https://github.com/grid-parity-exchange/Egret) - A Python-based package for electrical grid optimization based on the Pyomo optimization modeling language.
+- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - An Open Optimization Model of the European Transmission System.
+- [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model.
+- [Open Smart Grid Platform](https://github.com/OSGP/open-smart-grid-platform) - An open, generic, scalable and independent 'Internet of Things' platform, which enables various connected smart objects in the public space to be easily controlled and monitored.
+- [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) - Designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform.
+- [PowerModelsAnnex.jl](https://github.com/lanl-ansi/PowerModelsAnnex.jl) - An extension of PowerModels.jl that provides a home for open source sharing of preliminary and/or exploratory methods in power system optimization.
+- [Power Grid Lib](https://github.com/power-grid-lib/pglib-opf) - This benchmark library is curated and maintained by the IEEE PES Task Force on Benchmarks for Validation of Emerging Power System Algorithms and is designed to evaluate a well established version of the the AC Optimal Power Flow problem.
+- [pypownet](https://github.com/MarvinLer/pypownet) - A power network simulator with a Reinforcement Learning-focused usage.
+- [Grid2Op](https://github.com/rte-france/Grid2Op) - A testbed platform to model sequential decision making in power systems.
+- [eDisGo](https://github.com/openego/eDisGo/) - Optimization of flexibility options and grid expansion for distribution grids based on PyPSA.
+- [offgridders](https://github.com/rl-institut/offgridders) - Models and optimizes capacity & dispatch of electricity supply systems, off-grid or connected to a (weak) central grid.
+- [RTS-GMLC](https://github.com/GridMod/RTS-GMLC) - Reliability Test System of the Grid Modernization Lab Consortium.
+- [openmodelica-microgrid-gym](https://github.com/upb-lea/openmodelica-microgrid-gym) - An OpenAI Gym Environment for Microgrids.
+- [OpenDSS](https://sourceforge.net/projects/electricdss/) - An electric power Distribution System Simulator for supporting distributed resource integration and grid modernization efforts.
+- [PowerDynamics.jl](https://github.com/JuliaEnergy/PowerDynamics.jl) - Provides all the tools you need to create a dynamic power grid model and analyze it.
+- [InfrastructureSystems.jl](https://github.com/NREL-SIIP/InfrastructureSystems.jl) - Provides utilities to support data models for infrastructure modeling in NREL-SIIP.
+- [openleadr](https://www.lfenergy.org/projects/openleadr/) - Open Automated Demand Response (OpenADR) is an open and interoperable information exchange model and emerging smart grid standard.
+- [GridCal](https://github.com/SanPen/GridCal) - Aims to be a complete platform for power systems research and simulation.
+- [pyehub](https://gitlab.com/energyincities/python-ehub) - A Python-based, modular and nestable implementation of the Energy Hub model (balancing demand and supply, system capacity sizing and network flows using Mixed-Integer Linear Programming).
+- [origin](https://github.com/energywebfoundation/origin) - A set of toolkits that together provide a system for issuance and management of Energy Attribute Certificates.
+- [Grid Singularity Energy Exchange Engine (D3A)](https://github.com/gridsingularity/d3a) - An interface and codebase to model, simulate, optimize and (coming soon) download and deploy a grid-aware energy exchange.
+- [Backbone](https://gitlab.vtt.fi/backbone/backbone) - A generic energy network optimization tool written in GAMS.
+- [APIS](https://github.com/SonyCSL/APIS) - Build a microgrid that utilizes variable renewable energy as the main power source and enhances the resilience of the power system.
+- [pymgrid](https://github.com/Total-RD/pymgrid) - A Python library to generate and simulate a large number of microgrids.
+- [SciGRID](https://power.scigrid.de/) - The focus will be on the European transmission grids, but the methods will be applicable more generally.
+- [mosaik](https://gitlab.com/mosaik/mosaik) - A flexible Smart Grid co-simulation framework.
+- [SmartGridToolbox](https://gitlab.com/SmartGridToolbox/SmartGridToolbox) - Designed to provide an extensible and flexible starting point for developing a wide variety of smart grid simulations and other applications.
+- [OPEN](https://github.com/EPGOxford/OPEN) - The framework combines distributed energy resource modelling (e.g. for PV generation sources, battery energy storage systems, electric vehicles), energy market modelling, power flow simulation and multi-period optimisation for scheduling flexible energy resources.
+- [GridLAB-D](https://github.com/gridlab-d/gridlab-d) - A distribution level power system simulator designed to allow users to create and analyze smart grid technologies.
+- [Gym-ANM](https://github.com/robinhenry/gym-anm) - Design Reinforcement Learning environments that model Active Network Management tasks in electricity distribution networks.
+- [SEAPATH](https://www.lfenergy.org/projects/seapath/) - Industrial grade open source real-time platform that can run virtualized automation and protection applications for the power grid industry.

 ## Datasets on Energy Systems